elixir-luxembourg/dss/docs/technical-documentation/architecture-and-design/scenarios.md

 Should a recipient (research in receiving organization) act as submitter?
 - No. The metadata can be provided by recipient but submitter must login to the system and confirm its correct (accept the accountability).

 1. Researcher contacts data steward.
-Submission is inititated with project, submitter and recipient details.
+Submission is inititated by the data steward, who will add the details about project, submitter and recipient.
 2. Researcher pre-fills the submission.
 3. Submitter will log into the platform and confirms the metadata is correct.
 4. DS approves the submission.